Gilneus/SettlementApp/README.md

 # SettlementApp

-This Application was developed for the bachelor thesis of Fynn Wilkes (CAU Kiel, Germany).
+This Application was developed for the bachelor thesis of Fynn Wilkes (CAU Kiel, Kiel Germany).